conan-io/docs/configuration/download_cache.rst

 .. warning::

-    The download cache will not be able to correctly cache artifacts with revisions enabled if those artifacts are created and uploaded repeatedly with a client without revisions, because that will keep overwriting the revision "0".
+    The download cache will not be able to correctly cache artifacts with revisions enabled if those artifacts are created and uploaded repeatedly in a client without revisions, because that will keep overwriting the revision "0".

 Activating the download cache